AaltoSciComp/scicomp-docs/triton/apps/llms.rst

 primarily using transformer architectures.

-Because the model weights are typically very large and the interest in the models is high, so we provide our users with pre-downloaded model weights and instructions on how to load these weights for inference purposes or for retraining and fine-tuning the models.
+Because the model weights are typically very large and the interest in the models are high, so we provide our users with pre-downloaded model weights and instructions on how to load these weights for inference purposes or for retraining and fine-tuning the models.

 Pre-downloaded model weights